 She has worked on both individual and multidistrict matters in courts across the country for a broad range of industries including pharmaceuticals, energy infrastructure and extraction, and product manufacturers.
-With experience at both the trial and appellate level, Ruth Anne understands the importance of developing discovery and trial records to preserve important issues if appellate review becomes necessary.
+Ruth Anne understands the importance of developing discovery and trial records to preserve important issues if appellate review becomes necessary.

 Ruth Anne is also firmly committed to providing pro bono services.
 Notably, she led an appellate team that secured a significant Missouri state appellate court victory ensuring that custodians of children who are entitled to counsel can access that help and that hearings in family court are full and fair for all participants.
 She also represents inmates presenting habeas petitions and in other pro bono appeals.